MJoergen/nexys4ddr/dyoc/ep1_-_Hello_World/README.md

 The toolchain needs to know which pins on the FPGA to use, and for this we must refer to the [page 7](https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-4-ddr/nexys-4-ddr_sch.pdf) on the hardware schematic diagram of the particular board used.
+All pin locations must be specified.
+They are defined in lines 5-16 in vga.xdc.
 The toolchain also needs to know the clock frequencies used in the design.
 These are described in lines 18-20 in vga.xdc.

 ## Build files
 Finally we write a small tcl-script, which is needed by the Vivado tool.
-Notice that in lines 2 and 3 we define all the sources files in the design, and in line 4 we specify the particular FPGA model numnber on the FPGA board.
+Notice that in lines 2 and 3 we define all the source files in the design, and in line 4 we specify the particular FPGA model number on the FPGA board.
 In the case of the Nexys 4 DDR it is an Artix 7 FPGA.

 And then there is a simple Makefile.
-You will of course need to update line 1 in the Makefile with your particular Xilinx install location.
+You will of course need to update line 1 in the Makefile with your particular Xilinx install location and version.
 The Makefile defines three targets:
 * vga.bit : This synthesizes (=compiles) the design and generates a binary file.
 * fpga    : This transfers the binary file to the FPGA and starts the FPGA.